By Melissa Hunter Gurney

 “Yes, but others have treated their dead parents as if they were still alive.
 Let me tell you two stories,” Haonan said.

 He continued: “In the ancient Wei and Jin dynasties of our Chinese nation there was a man named Wang Pou from Shangdong Province, and his mother feared thunder more than anything.
 After his mother died, a thunderstorm was coming, so Wang Pou hurried over to his mother’s tomb in a nearby forest, consoling her, ‘Your son is here now, so don’t be afraid.’
 This is the story of ‘Hearing Thunder and Sobbing in Front of the Tomb’.

 And there is an additional legend of ‘Carving Wood to Worship a Parent’.
 Lore has it that there was a man named Ding Lan from Henan Province in the ancient Eastern Han Dynasty, who missed his dead father so much that he carved a likeness of his parent from wood.
 Every morning he refused to eat until he’d worshiped his ‘parent’, and he also reported to his ‘parent’ every time he left the house.
 It is said that later on he saw the carving shed tears … ”

 Despite Haonan’s recitation of these stories, E’shen’s family and friends still didn’t agree with the strange idea of “Storing Mother in a Glass Box”.
-By the following day, however, his older brother became convinced of Haonan’s sincerity in wanting it done and bowed to his wishes.
+By the following day, however, his elder brother became convinced of Haonan’s sincerity in wanting it done and bowed to his wishes.